-Next, comparing the averaged IDT value of randomized catalogues (calculated from IDTs of 150 randomly shuffled catalogues) we found that it is also with minus sign (-159755608 min).
-This was expectable since in 58% of cases of randomized catalogues, prevailed earthquakes occurred prior to regular markers.
-Thus, comparing the average of integral deviation times, calculated for the entire length of randomized catalogues, with the IDT value of the original SC catalogue, we see that the last one is two orders of magnitude larger.
-The difference between IDT of the whole original catalogue and the average IDT of randomized catalogues was statistically significant, with Z score =11.2, corresponding to p=0.001 Bevington and Robinson (2002); Sales-Pardo et.al.
-(2007).
+Next, we compared this calculated for the original catalogue IDT value with calculated for the set of randomized catalogues values of integral deviation times.
+In these randomized catalogues original earthquakes' data have been randomly shuffled (i.e. earthquakes' time and space locations as well as magnitudes have been randomly changed).
+We have generated 150 of such randomized catalogues and for each of them IDT values have been calculated for the whole catalogue time span.
+It was found that for the whole period of observation, like in the case of original catalogue, in randomized catalogues (at representative threshold M2.6) most of earthquakes (58%) occurred prior to regular markers and consequently prevailed summary deviation times (IDTs) with minus sign.
+Average IDT, calculated from IDTs of all (150) randomly shuffled catalogues, was also with minus sign (-139755608 min).
+Thus,, comparing the average of integral deviation times, calculated for the entire length of randomized catalogues with the IDT value of the original catalogue, we see that last one is two orders of magnitude larger.
+The difference between IDT of the whole original catalogue and the average IDT of randomized catalogues was statistically significant, with Z score =11.2, corresponding to p=0.001 (Bevington and Robinson, 2002; Sales-Pardo et.al., 2007).